The Oscars: Everything you need to know

 You're thinking of "Fences."
 It's a Denzel Washington movie based on August Wilson's play about a cranky ex-baseball player and his family in 1950s Pittsburgh.
 Don't feel bad -- Michael Keaton mashed up the movies, too.

 The Academy also honored two more crowd-pleasing movies based on real-life stories.
-"Hacksaw Ridge" is about a pacifist soldier in World War II, which is sort of like a Democrat at a NASCAR race.
+"Hacksaw Ridge" is about a pacifist soldier in World War II, which is sort of like a vegan at a barbecue.
 And "Lion" is a tearjerker about a guy who uses the Internet to track down the family he was separated from as a child in India.
 It's basically one long ad for Google Earth.

 And finally, there's "Hell or High Water," which--